Colon and rectal cancer care in Denver

 Other surgical treatments may include a polypectomy, which is a procedure to remove colon polyps.
 Or, your doctor may also suggest a colostomy.
 A colostomy is a procedure where one end of the colon is surgically inserted through the abdominal wall to create an opening in the skin.
 A pouch is then attached to the opening to collect feces.

-Minimally invasive surgery
+Minimally invasive colorectal surgery

 Our board-certified colorectal surgeons are specially trained to use advanced treatment options, including minimally invasive surgical procedures.
-Our surgeons use minimally invasive techniques, when possible, to provide benefits to the patient including faster healing and reduced scarring.
-We also offer options for robot-assisted surgery, a type of minimally invasive surgery.
+Our surgeons use these methods, when possible, to provide benefits to the patient including faster healing and reduced scarring.

 About Sarah Cannon Cancer Institute